chocolacula/easy_reflection_cpp/README.md

 > <b>Note:</b> Compile Clang from sources takes <b>A LOT</b> of time, literally hours with freezes and fails on average laptop, think about using precompiled libs from your distro.

-> <b>Note:</b> If you faced with errors like ```stddef.h``` or ```stdarg.h``` not found, check include folders, perhaps you need few symlinks.
+> <b>Note:</b> If you faced errors like ```stddef.h``` or ```stdarg.h``` not found, check include folders, perhaps you need few symlinks.
 It's quite old problem and easy to google.
 Do not ignore them, it would lead to analysis errors e.g. missed template parents of an analyzed class.

 The next step is update all submodules<br>